StackVista/stackstate-docs/setup/agent/kubernetes.md

 * Container information is collected from the Docker daemon.
 * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node.

 By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the StackState Agent pod.
 This can cause issues on a large Kubernetes or OpenShift clusters.
-To avoid this, it is advisable to [enable cluster checks](#enable-cluster-checks) so that metrics are gathered from kube-state-metrics by a dedicated StackState ClusterCheck Agent.
+To avoid this, it is advisable to [enable cluster checks](#enable-cluster-checks) so that metrics are gathered from kube-state-metrics by a dedicated StackState Cluster Agent.

 ### Cluster Agent